 Arevik Avedian, Director of Empirical Research Services

-George Taoultsides, Manager, Faculty Research And Scholarly Support Services
+Deborah Ginsberg, Manager, Faculty Research and Scholarly Support Services

 Anna Martin, Research Services Assistant